 Cookies are used to both enrich a visitor’s experience and, in many circumstances, by website owners to track how visitors use websites.
 This is by no means always a malicious or suspect activity.
-For example, if you are using an ecommerce website, the site will generally need to store your cart details so that it can display them when you go to checkout (or if you come back to the site at a later date).
+For example, if you are using an e-commerce website, the site will generally need to store your basket (cart) details so that it can display them when you go to checkout (or if you come back to the site at a later date).

 The EU Cookie Directive tries to make this clear, asking all website owners to notify their visitors that they use tracking cookies and, in many circumstances, to stop using cookies unless visitors specifically accept them.